basnijholt/nijho.lt/content/post/terminal-ninja/index.md

 fi
 ```

-## 🌌 Starship: The Cosmic Shell Prompt
+## 🌌 Starship: A Sleek, Informative Shell Prompt

-With our shell of choice and secrets secured, it's time to gaze upon the stars!
-[Starship](https://starship.rs/) is a minimal, blazing-fast, and fully customizable shell prompt that provides us with essential information at a glance.
+[Starship](https://starship.rs/) is a minimal, blazing-fast, and fully customizable shell prompt that provides essential information at a glance.
-It gives us valuable feedback about our current environment, such as the Git branch, Python virtual environment, and more.
+It shows details about your current environment, such as Git branch, Python virtual environment, and more.

-To set up Starship, follow these steps:
+Setting up Starship is simple:

-1. Install Starship using the appropriate command for your system:
+1. Install it using the appropriate command for your system:

     ```bash
     curl -fsSL https://starship.rs/install.sh | bash